MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-filter-recurring-appointments-and-search-for-a-string-in-the-subject.md

 ﻿---
-title: 'How to: Filter Recurring Appointments and Search for a String in the Subject'
+title: 'Filter Recurring Appointments and Search for a String in the Subject'
-TOCTitle: 'How to: Filter Recurring Appointments and Search for a String in the Subject' ms:assetid: 997186aa-5264-4b19-bed6-51c38831c03d ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb611267(v=office.15) ms:contentKeyID: 55119891
+TOCTitle: 'Filter Recurring Appointments and Search for a String in the Subject' ms:assetid: 997186aa-5264-4b19-bed6-51c38831c03d ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb611267(v=office.15) ms:contentKeyID: 55119891